*This funding has now been fully committed*

-SUPA is delighted to announce the launch of a new funding opportunity: SUPA Saltire Emerging Researcher Visits.
+In 2021/2022 SUPA was delighted to provide a new funding opportunity: SUPA Saltire Emerging Researcher Visits.

-SUPA welcomes applications from doctoral students and early career researchers for short-term academic or industry visits either:
+SUPA welcomed applications from doctoral students and early career researchers for short-term academic or industry visits either:

 - from Scotland to any country in the EU; or